 - Colman Commons

 - Student Centre

-Blackboard (sometimes referred to as Portal) is a web-based system used by most instructors to deliver the course syllabus, lecture notes and assignments to you, communicate with you, and perform other functions.
-As a UTM student, you will regularly use this sytem to access your course materials.
+Quercus is a web-based system used by instructors to deliver the course syllabus, lecture notes and assignments to you, communicate with you, and perform other functions.
+As a UTM student, you will regularly use this system to access your course materials.
 In addition, the log-in page will contain important announcements from the university.

 Your course syllabus contains important information, including: